skonfig/extra/type/__ssrq_uwsgi_app/man.rst

+   Respawn processes when a request wasn't answered within a number of seconds. home set ``PYTHONHOME``/virtualenv http add an http router/server on the specified address.

+   Can be used multiple times.
+http-modifier1
-   Respawn processes when a request wasn't answered within a number of seconds. home set ``PYTHONHOME``/virtualenv http-modifier1 force the specified modifier1 when using HTTP protocol http-modifier2 force the specified modifier2 when using HTTP protocol http-socket bind to the specified UNIX/TCP socket using HTTP protocol max-requests
+   force the specified modifier1 when using HTTP protocol. http-modifier2 force the specified modifier2 when using HTTP protocol. http-socket bind to the specified UNIX/TCP socket using HTTP protocol. max-requests
    Respawn a process after it has served a number of requests. module